BSims623/worldcup/README.md

-This is a freeCodeCamp project that inserts data into a worldcup database then makes queries using that database
+This is a freeCodeCamp project that inserts data into a worldcup database from the games.csv file using the bash script insert_data.sh then makes queries using from database using the bash script queries.sh.
+This project utilizes PostgreSQL and Bash.